 Calories in Dried Apricots

 You can easily dry apricots at home.
-Take big and ripe fruits and put them at well-ventilated place where the sun won’t be able to reach them.
+Take big and ripe fruits and put them in a well-ventilated place where the sun won’t be able to reach them.
 It can take up to 3-4 months to dry these fruits.
 In order to get 1 kilogram of dried fruit, 5-6 kilograms of fresh apricots are needed.
+If you are looking at a new food dehydrator to cut down the time of food drying, take a look at this food dehydrator review.

 Store dried apricots in a hermetically sealed container, preferably made of glass, in a room with low humidity.
 They can be preserved up to a year in such conditions.